bcgov/greenlight/README.md

-# Permitify
+# dFlow

 This project demonstrates a basic application for deploying the [VON-X](https://github.com/PSPC-SPAC-buyandsell/von-x) library, in order to enable issuer registration, claims verification, and credential submission to [TheOrgBook](https://github.com/bcgov/TheOrgBook).
 It includes Docker tooling for deployment of the application behind a Caddy reverse proxy.

-## The Permitify Business Scenario
+## The dFlow Business Scenario

 The business problem addressed in this demo is a business trying to get a Business Licence in their local municipality so that they can open a Pub.
-Getting such a licence is a complicated question in most areas, requiring contacting multiple jurisdictions to acquire multiple credenitals - licenses, permits, registrations, etc., each of which may require the presentation of previously acquired credentials from other sources.
-Permitify simplifies the problem by:
+Getting such a licence is a complicated question in most areas, requiring contacting multiple jurisdictions to acquire multiple credenitals - licenses, permits, registrations, etc., each of which may require the presentation of previously acquired credentials from other sources. dFlow simplifies the problem by:

 - Asking the user the business goal they are trying to achieve.
 In this case - a license for an alchohol serving restaurant.
   - This is not yet part of the demo, but coming Real Soon Now.